 - Total per delivery: 15–20 minutes

 Multiply that by 2–3 Sysco deliveries per week.
-That's roughly an hour per week.
-Call it 50+ hours per year.
-At a $20/hour operator-time cost, that's $1,000+ in labor just on data entry.
-And that's before you account for what gets missed.
+That's roughly an hour per week — call it 50+ hours per year of pure data entry, before you account for what gets missed when the entry is rushed or skipped at the end of a closing shift.

 The shortages you're not catching